Canadians involved in Motorcycle Accidents in the US

 Motorcyclists know that two wheels can be more fun than four.
-Few things in life compare with the feeling of banking into a long curve on a sunny spring day.
+Few things in life compare with the feeling of banking into a long curve on a sunny day.
 There is a unique perspective being part of the scenery and a joy in the knowledge that your vehicle’s contact with the road is so special.
-However, experienced riders know these joys come with risk.
+However, motorcyclists’ know these joys come with risk.

 Most MC accidents happen on sunny afternoons, at a controlled intersection.
 For whatever reason Car and Truck drivers just do not seem to see motorcyclists.
 They commonly turn left across the path of a motorcyclist causing an accident.